 The raw score sums weighted components, each capped to prevent any single factor from dominating:

-| Component | Formula | Max Points | Why |
+| Component | Formula | Max pts | Why |

 |---|---|---|---|

-| Fatality investigations | count × 25 | 50 | Workplace fatality investigations — the strongest safety signal available |
+| Fatality investigations | count × 25 | 50 | The strongest workplace-safety signal available. |

-| Willful violations | count × 30 | 50 | OSHA's most severe classification — employer knowingly violated the law |
+| Willful violations | count × 30 | 50 | OSHA's most severe classification — employer knowingly violated the law. |

-| Repeat violations | count × 15 | 30 | Same or similar violation found in a prior inspection |
+| Repeat violations | count × 15 | 30 | Same or similar violation found in a prior inspection. |

-| Serious violations | count × 3 | 20 | Hazards that could cause death or serious physical harm |
+| Serious violations | count × 3 | 20 | Hazards that could cause death or serious physical harm. |

-| Other violations | count × 0.5 | 5 | Violations with no direct safety impact (recordkeeping, posting, etc.) |
+| Other violations | count × 0.5 | 5 | Recordkeeping, posting, and similar non-direct-safety items. |

-| OSHA penalties | total ÷ $10,000 | 15 | Total assessed penalties across all inspections |
+| OSHA penalties | total ÷ $10,000 | 15 | Total assessed penalties across all inspections. |

-| WHD back wages | total ÷ $10,000 | 8 | Wages found owed to workers in WHD investigations |
+| WHD back wages | total ÷ $10,000 | 8 | Wages found owed to workers in WHD investigations. |

-| WHD cases | count × 1.5 | 4 | Number of separate WHD enforcement cases |
+| WHD cases | count × 1.5 | 4 | Number of separate WHD enforcement cases. |

-| Employees violated (WHD) | count ÷ 25 | 3 | Number of workers affected by wage violations |
+| Employees violated (WHD) | count ÷ 25 | 3 | Number of workers affected by wage violations. |

 | High violation rate | see note | 10 | +10 pts if ≥75% of inspections found violations, +5 pts if ≥50%.
 Requires 2+ inspections. |